 The Benefits of SharePoint Issue Tracking

 Adding issue tracking to your SharePoint environment is great as it provides a centralized locations where issues are stored.
 This way, your team can know when an issue comes up and where it happened so they can immediately begin resolving it.
+Search experience in SharePoint is excellent, still if you do not have a single location to store all these issues, it might become complicated.
 No longer will you have to spend time digging through emails or files to find what's broken.
 Instead, you'll be able to get into the app, navigate to the issue, and then fix it.
-You'll be able work more efficiently and spend your time on other, much more important activities.
+You'll be able to work more efficiently and spend your time on other, much more important activities.

 Additionally, if you choose to add issue tracking to your customer service SharePoint platforms, you'll be able to boost the quality of your customer service.
 By being faster and more efficient, you'll be able to resolve customer/client issues much faster.
 Speedy, high-quality customer service is valued by consumers, and by providing it you'll be able to ensure that you can retain them and they become repeat customers.

 How to Set up SharePoint Issue Tracking

 Setting up the SharePoint Issue Tracking app in your SharePoint environment is a breeze.
 Just make sure to follow these instructions.